Creating and Accessing GitHub Accounts and Organizations

 Personal account

-- A private audio file and annotations only available to the owner
+- Private audio file(s) and annotations available only to the owner.

-- Personal archive of video files that don’t require collaboration
+- Personal archive of video files that don’t require collaboration.

-- A dissertation project with audiovisual files and transcripts
+- A dissertation project with audiovisual files and transcripts.

 Organization account

-- Library-wide project using AVAnnotate to tag and transcribe oral histories
+- Library-wide project using AVAnnotate to tag and transcribe oral histories.

-- Collaborative annotation of ethnographic interviews for a class project
+- Collaborative annotation of ethnographic interviews for a class project.

-- Departmental initiative to build a shared AVAnnotate project for research use
+- Departmental initiative to build a shared AVAnnotate project for research use.

 Enterprise account